full-fron•tal (JavaScript):

 His grandfather was a coffee planter on Java, so he is genetically predetermined to be an expert on most languages that have "Java" in their name.

-Stuart is a web hacker, author, and speaker living in the UK, talking about Advanced JavaScript Stuff.
+Stuart is a web hacker, author, and speaker living in the UK, talking about: New things that HTML5 provides to JavaScript hackers.

 He writes books about JavaScript and convinces people to use Ubuntu, and also works for Canonical creating online services and travels around the world talking about it.